Artist: Dian Carlo; Clelia Scala

-Critical Mass: A Centre for Contemporary Art was founded in 2012, by Aurelie Collings, Liz Parkinson, Fiona Crangle and Sarah Jacob, who together gathered a group of curators, artists and art supporters dedicated to bringing cutting-edge contemporary art experiences to the residents of Port Hope.
+Critical Mass: A Centre for Contemporary Art was founded in 2012, by Aurelie Collings, Liz Parkinson, Fiona Crangle and Sarah Jacob.
+Together they gathered a group of curators, artists and art supporters dedicated to bringing cutting-edge contemporary art experiences to the residents of Port Hope.

 The aim of these early projects was to create vital connections between our “town and country” locale and the urban arts communities in the “GTA-Montreal culture corridor”, including re-kindling Port Hope’s historic ties with post-secondary educational institution, Ontario College of Art and Design University (OCADU).

-Early supporters of Critical Mass include: Ontario Arts Council, Canada Council for the Arts, Northumberland County, the Municipality of Port Hope and a number of local business and individual patrons.
+Early supporters of Critical Mass included: the Ontario Arts Council, Canada Council for the Arts, Northumberland County, the Municipality of Port Hope and a number of local businesses and individual patrons.

 For a glimpse at our beginnings, visit the original Critical Mass blog: http://criticalmassart.blogspot.com